About Penang

 Money-Saving Tips:

-- Eat Like a Local: Opt for street food or local eateries for authentic and affordable meals.
+1. Eat like a local: Opt for hawker centers and local eateries for affordable and authentic meals.

-- Booking Timing: Book accommodations and flights in advance for better rates, especially during Chinese New Year and other major holidays.
+- Booking Timing: Book accommodation in advance for festivals like Chinese New Year or Christmas to secure better rates.

 Local Payment Customs and Tipping Practices:

-- Tipping: Tipping is not mandatory in Malaysia, but rounding up the bill in restaurants or leaving a small amount for good service is appreciated.
+- Tipping is not mandatory in Malaysia but rounding up the bill or leaving 10% at restaurants is appreciated.

 Local Tips & Insights